Snapchat Lawsuit

 She became sleep-deprived, and her academic performance suffered markedly.
 M.K. received sexually explicit communications from adult male sexual predators and became obsessed with her body image, which resulted in the development of an eating disorder.

 Brittney Doffing attempted to intervene by confiscating her daughter’s phone, but this only resulted in M.K. running away in an attempt to access social media by another means.
-M.K. was hospitalized twice as a result of psychiatric episodes related to her addiction.
+M.K. was hospitalized twice as a result of psychiatric episodes related to her social media addiction.

 Heffner vs. Meta Platforms Inc. and Snap Inc.